 Alternatively, please advise a member of the reception staff if you DO NOT wish to participate.

-We have collated the amount of DNAs Sydenham House Medical Centre have had for end of 2017, and beginning of 2018, in the table below.
+Amount of DNAs Sydenham House Medical Centre have had for 2019

 Missed appointments waste valuable clinical time.